Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Solar panels – at this moment in the history of science and technology – are only capable of producing direct current (DC) power, and your home and the grid utilise alternating current (AC) power.
 That’s just the way it is.

-The hybrid inverter was developed and manufactured to solve an issue of incompatibility between string inverters and solar batteries.
+The hybrid inverter was developed and manufactured to solve an issue of incompatibility between central inverters and solar batteries.
 An AC-coupled solar battery (like the Enphase IQ Battery 5P or the Tesla Powerwall 2) will have an inverter in it that converts the AC power it’s receiving back into DC power for storage, so there’s no reason to install a hybrid inverter.

-The hybrid inverter combines string and battery inverters into one unit, allowing excess solar energy to be stored in batteries for later use.
+The hybrid inverter combines central and battery inverters into one unit, allowing excess solar energy to be stored in batteries for later use.
 It can operate in different modes, including battery backup mode for power outages.

 To provide backup power, household switchboards may need modification, adding to installation costs.